Yixin-Shen-1218/Yixin-Shen-1218.github.io/_pages/about.md

 My research interest focuses on Smart Manufacturing Systems related thing.
 I have published **0** paper at the top international **AI**, **HCI** and **HRI** conferences with **0** citation.

-Hint: Most of the time, I prefer communicating through messages.
+Hint: Most of the time, I prefer communicating through text messages.

 ~My current research focuses on digital twins for manufacturing, especially on chemical fiber industry~